-There are many good leadership books to choose from, but if you aren’t sure where to start, choose a John Maxwell book.
+There are many good leadership books to choose from, but if you aren’t sure where to start, choose a John Maxwell book to start.
 Or a Patrick Leoncini book.
 Or a Chip and Dan Heath book.
 Any of them.
 Safe choice every time.
-You might read THIS POST for some specific books I recommend.
-I wrote this post several years ago and there are many I would add to the list now.
+(You could even read my book.)
 The key is to read.
 Leaders are readers.
-One frequent question I ask successful leaders is, “what are you currently reading?”
+One frequent question I ask successful leaders is, “What are you currently reading?”
 It just takes one fresh idea to launch you into something golden.

 Find a mentor

-The best mentors in my life have been people I admire whom I have invited to speak into my life.
+The best mentors in my life have been people I admire and invited to speak into my life.
 This has included pastors, business leaders and politicians.
 I look for character first and then competency in an area in which I want to grow personally.
-(And, yes, there are politicians who qualify.)

 I usually have 2 or 3 different groups of leaders I meet with periodically.
 These are peers.
 They are at similar places in their career of leadership.
-Some pastors.
-Some not.
+When I served actively as a pastor some were obviously pastors.
+But some were not.
 We learn from each other.
-And, often I have to be the one to take the initiative first.
+And often I have to be the one to take the initiative first.
 I’m game for it, because I know the value.

 Join a civic club